isomerpages/nlb-biblioasia/_oct-2021/the-modern-girls-of-pre-war-singapore.md

 Those who wrote to the <i>Malaya Tribune</i> were mainly English-educated Straits Chinese men and women, hence when the topic was discussed, it tended to centre on the Chinese Modern Girl.
 (It is important to note, however, that many letter-writers used pseudonyms, making it a challenge to ascertain their identities and verify the content.
 Nonetheless, these letters offer valuable insight into the voices of educated Asians in colonial Singapore.)

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/modern-girl/maltribune_19271202_0005.jpg)
-<div style="background-color: white;"> This watch advertisement features a Modern Girl, characterised by her distinctive wavy bob hairstyle and trendy shoulder-baring dress. <i>Image reproduced from The Malaya Tribune, 2 December 1927, 5.
+<div style="background-color: white;"> This watch advertisement features a Modern Girl, characterised by her distinctive wavy bob hairstyle and trendy shoulder-baring dress. <i>Image reproduced from the Malaya Tribune, 2 December 1927, 5.
 (From NewspaperSG).</i></div>

 In March 1931, a “Miss Tow Foo Wah” voiced her concern that her fellow female schoolmates were wearing Western-style dresses that were “much too short above the knees”, describing them as “disgraceful”.[^22] Similarly, another writer who used the name “Evelyn” expressed that “a skirt that is six inches above the knees or a flear[sic]-skirt with the upper part exposed is a disgrace to put on. […] It is better for us to put on skirts exactly up to the knees or an inch above or lower”.[^23]